SyndemicsLab/respond/docs/src/index.md

 ### Script

-If you would prefer a single all-in-one script, our team has developed a script that works on any linux environment and finds packages wherever available.
+If you would prefer a single, all-in-one script, our team has developed a script that works on any linux environment and finds packages wherever available.
 As such, the user needs simply run:

 ```shell
 ./tools/build.sh